Richardaeld/Fat_Racoon_Kitchen/README.md

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.
 1. Click on **Login** on the navigation bar.
-1. Click on **Create Account** tab.
+1. Click on the **Create Account** tab.
-1. Fill out all appropriate information and submit said information.
+1. Fill out all the appropriate information and submit said information.
 1. Once the **Profile** page is loaded, click on the **Share Recipe** button.
-1. Fill out all appropriate information, including an avatar, and submit the new recipe.
+1. Fill out all the appropriate information, including an avatar, and submit the new recipe.
 1. Once the new recipe page is loaded, Check over newly created recipe for all appropriate information.
 1. Navigate back to **Profile** and click on the **Share Recipe** button again.
 1. Fill out the form with all appropriate information, including an avatar.